 Recent changes to data regulations mean that companies, no matter how big or small, need to carefully tread when it comes to storing their customers' data and information.

 Suppose you store any data about prospects or customers using a database.
 In that case, you must comply with data privacy regulations, which vary depending on where your business exists in the world.

 This is why it is crucial to get it right from the get-go.
 Even if you use an email service provider, ensuring your provider is up to scratch on data privacy is a secure place to start.

-Thus, choosing the best provider will make sure that you don’t get caught out.
+Thus, choosing the best CRM software tools will make sure that you don't get caught out.

 But what exactly do you need to know and think about?

 The regulations you must comply with are the best place to start.
 EU regulations (GDPR) will vary from those set in the US, and so you must find out which regulations you need to comply with, as they will affect how you handle data.

 Once you fully understand the laws in place, you will need to consider which systems you will use to store data.

 A lot of businesses have turned to CRM systems to assist them with data storage, and this can be really beneficial if you want to implement a system that can monitor your data privacy with the promise of high security.

 There are different ways that CRM software tools work to manage your data and will vary depending on the provider you choose.
 Here are some of the ways you can use CRM to store and manage your data.

 To explain how these will work in lieu of regulations, we will explain this using GDPR regulations.